ktschimm-mtu/macOS_Admin_Scripts/README.md

 3. Please only use reputable sources for downloading applications - for example, only get Microsoft products from Microsoft, etc.
 4. Ensure that your scripts run on the latest version of macOS.
 5. Create a PR with relevant information.

+## Future Plans for this Project
+* Create a better function for closing applications that handles several cases.
+* Add additional application installers and management scripts.